syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 There are some known Framework issues in Xamarin.Forms.iOS platform.

-When creating SfDataGrid in `Xamarin.Forms` with `Linker behavior` in iOS renderer project as “Link Framework SDKs only”, sometimes `System.MethodMissingException` or `No method Count exists on type System.Linq.Queryable` exception will be thrown.
+When creating the SfDataGrid in `Xamarin.Forms` with `Linker behavior` in iOS renderer project as “Link Framework SDKs only”, sometimes `System.MethodMissingException` or `No method Count exists on type System.Linq.Queryable` exception will be thrown.

-The above exceptions can be resolved by using the below workaround.
+The above exceptions can be resolved by using the following workaround:

 **Workaround:**

 The above exceptions can be resolved in two ways.

-1. By setting LinkerBehavior as “Don’t Link”
+ 1. By setting LinkerBehavior as “Do not Link”.
-2. By setting custom linker argument in iOS renderer project as like in below screenshot,
+ 2. By setting custom linker argument in iOS renderer project as like in below screenshot.

 ![](SfDataGrid_images/GettingStarted_img1.png)

 ## Loading the SfDataGrid inside a SfPullToRefresh

-SfPullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
+The SfPullToRefresh is a refresh control.
+That allows to interact and refresh the view loaded in it.
 When the SfDataGrid is hosted inside the SfPullToRefresh, it is used to refresh the item while performing the pull to refresh action.
 The steps to be followed to host the SfDataGrid inside SfPullToRefresh is explained in SfPullToRefresh Property Customization tab.

-The final output will look like on iOS, Android and Windows Phone devices as shown below.
+The final output will look like on iOS, Android, and Windows Phone devices as follows:

 ![](SfDataGrid_images/SfDataGrid_SlideOnTop_XForms.gif)